 My two jars of garam masala

-But in reality, there are several garam masala recipe all across India.
-So, to keep things simple in my everyday cooking, I just keep two jars of garam masala, one for south and other for all non-south-indian and Pakistani food. 🙂
+But in reality, there are several garam masala recipes all across India.
+So, to keep things simple in my everyday cooking, I just keep two jars of garam masala, one for south and the other for all non-south-indian and Pakistani food. 🙂

 So don't come at me if you find this recipe is not your family recipe.